 While ransomware can prevent individuals from accessing important files, it can be even more dangerous for companies.
-Attackers are starting to target companies over individuals, and the loss of essential data can be devastating for a company.
+In recent years, attackers have been targeting companies over individuals, and the loss of essential data can be devastating for an organization.
 Ransomware attacks disrupt business operations and can cost companies large sums of money.
 Companies might pay large fees to attackers, and are likely to pay professionals to help them deal with the attack.

 In addition, attackers don’t always restore the encrypted files.
 An Osterman survey of 540 organizations found that 28% of companies that refused to pay their attackers lost data despite having backups.

 Given the challenges of getting your data back, it’s best for individuals and companies to do everything they can to prevent ransomware attacks.

 Prevention is Better Than the Cure

 Cyberattacks involving ransomware remain a major threat to companies and individuals.
 The most troubling trend is that ransomware attacks are becoming more sophisticated and increasingly target businesses.
 And in many cases, the victims are unable to recover their data.
 For this reason, organizations and individuals need to take preventative measures to defend themselves from these kinds of cyberattacks.

 Looking for some quick information about ransomware and how to protect yourself?
 Here are some frequently asked questions!

 Ransomware is a form of malware used to encrypt and hijack a network’s or system’s sensitive files and data.
 The hacker who launched the attacks holds the files, network or devices hostage until the victim pays a Bitcoin ransom for a decryption key.
 The decryption key restores the encrypted files and gives the victim access again.
 Cybersecurity experts are divided on whether or not victims should pay ransoms, though, as they may not get their files back.